Do you want to camp every season of the year but don’t know where to find a recreational vehicle made for cold-weather camping?

 Which RV is best for winter?

-As most motorhomes, travel trailers, and fifth wheels designs and material choices are for warm-weather camping, that’s a loaded question.
+As most motorhomes, travel trailers, and fifth wheels design and material choices are for warm-weather camping, that’s a loaded question.

 Take a traditional RV out camping in winter, and you can expect to have tires slipping on snowy roads, burn through a ton of propane to remain warm, have difficulty with hot water, have pipes freeze, or even have roof damage from heavy snow.

-The rise of independent RV manufacturers who create niche winter-ready campers came from real people who were frustrated by standard recreational vehicles’ poor function during cold weather.
+The rise of independent RV manufacturers who create niche winter-ready campers came from real people who were frustrated by the poor function of standard recreational vehicles during cold weather.

 They found the joys of year-round camping too great to be miserable in a cold, drafty RV and stepped up to create winter-capable RVs.

 - Effective, full-coverage insulation